-The Justice Programs Office (JPO), a center in the School of Public Affairs at American University, works with the justice community to improve justice policies and practices.
+The Justice Programs Office (JPO), a center in the School of Public Affairs at American University and a proud green office, works with the justice community to improve justice policies and practices.

 We are dedicated to a fair and equitable justice system for all.
 We support criminal justice reform, the Sixth Amendment right to counsel, treatment courts, and holistic interventions and innovative solutions to help people whose lives have been impacted by the criminal and civil legal systems.